Skip to content

 After submission of your scientific manuscript, be patient, it might take up to 3 months before you receive a first response from the journal.

-Write a convincing cover letter
+Write a clear, persuasive cover letter tailored to the journal’s requirements

 Publication date: